 about

-Mahajan was born in India, where she also received her bachelor’s degree.
-Since 2003, her work has been shown internationally and in the United States at venues such as 621 Gallery in Florida, Chemould Prescott Road in Mumbai, Grant Pass Museum of Art, Multicultural Heritage Centre in Canada, Bemis Center in Omaha, and Dayton Society of Artist in Ohio, among others.
-She is the recipient of Sovereign Asian Art Prize as finalist and was selected for the biennale of Santorini in Greece.
-She has been awarded artist merit grant to attend residency at the Vermont Studio Center.
-She has been reviewed by outlets such as the Free press Journal, Hindustan Times and SPH Publications Singapore.
+Her work has been at venues such as Memor Museum (New York City), 621 Gallery (Florida), Chemould Prescott Road (Mumbai), Grants Pass Museum of Art (Oregon), the Multicultural Heritage Centre (Canada), Bemis Center for Contemporary Arts (Omaha), and the Dayton Society of Artists (Ohio) among others.
+She was a finalist for the Sovereign Asian Art Prize and was selected for Santorini Biennale in Greece.
+She has also received an artist merit grant to attend the Vermont Studio Center residency.
+Her work has been reviewed by publications including the Free Press Journal, HT and The Straits Times.